Advanced Learner Loan (19+)

 - Repayments are linked to what you earn and not how much you borrowed.

-- You only have to start making repayments when you’ve finished your course and the earnings threshold will be increased from 6th April 2018.
-From its current level of £21,000 the threshold will rise to £25,000 for the 2018-19 financial year.
+- You only have to start making repayments when you’ve finished your course and the earnings threshold will be increased from 6th April 2019 to £25,725.
 Thereafter it will be adjusted annually in line with average earnings.
 Until then you don’t need to pay back anything, but you can make voluntary repayments at any time.

 - You can make voluntary repayments if you want to pay off your loan more quickly.

 - Interest is charged on a sliding scale between the Retail Price Index (RPI) and RPI +3%, depending on how much you earn.

 - You need to pay course fees if you are 19 or over and wish to study for a qualification at level 3 to 6.

 - You may be eligible for a government-backed Advanced Learner Loan to pay for your course fee.